 A cohort study was performed on two farrow-to-finish farms (A and B) in two farrowing rooms (cohorts) per farm.
-Sows were examined for the presence of A. pleuropnemoniae infection by collection of blood and tonsil brush samples approximately 3 weeks before parturition.
-The proportions of colonization at litter and individual piglet level were determined 3 days before weaning and associations with dam parity and sow serum and brush sample results were evaluated.24
+Sows were examined for the presence of A. pleurop-nemoniae infection by collection of blood and tonsil brush samples approximately three weeks before parturition.
+The proportions of colonization at litter and individual piglet level were determined three days before weaning and associations with dam parity and sow serum and brush sample results were evaluated (Tobias et al., 2014).